How to Wear Makeup When Your Skin Is Peeling From Retinol

 Before we get into the topic of makeup, let’s talk skincare.
 If you’re experiencing excessive dryness and peeling from using retinol, stop using the product and consult a dermatologist.
 They may suggest a gentler formula or recommend that you limit your use of the ingredient (every other night or even just twice a week).
 If dryness persists, your skin may just take a few weeks to adjust before it returns to normal.

-How to Wear Makeup with Retinol Peeling
+How to Wear Makeup With Retinol Peeling

-TIP 1: Prep Your Skin With Moisturizer
+Tip 1: Prep Your Skin With Moisturizer

 “Before applying makeup, make sure to apply moisturizer to hydrate and protect your skin,” says Dr. Zeichner.
 “Look for ingredients like hyaluronic acid, which acts like a sponge to pull in hydration to the skin.”
 He also says that instead of applying heavy makeup, it’s best to opt for a tinted moisturizer when your skin is acting up.
-For a product that offers coverage and hydration, we like the IT Cosmetics CC+ Nude Glow Lightweight Serum + Foundation
+For a product that offers coverage and hydration, we like the IT Cosmetics CC+ Nude Glow Lightweight Serum + Foundation.

-TIP 2: Skip the Exfoliator
+Tip 2: Skip the Exfoliator

 While exfoliating should be a regular part of your routine, it’s best to avoid exfoliating products when your skin is acclimating to retinol.
 “Exfoliating can cause more harm than good, leading to irritation and inflammation,” says Dr. Zeichner.
 “Also stay away from makeup that contains botanicals, acids or other ingredients that can cause irritation of the skin.”

-TIP 3: Consider Skipping Makeup
+Tip 3: Consider Skipping Makeup

 “If your skin is inflamed from retinol, my best recommendation is to apply a bland moisturizer and skip makeup for the day if possible,” says Dr. Zeichner.
 “You are better off letting your skin calm down so you can resume your normal makeup routine in the future.”
 In need of a non-irritating moisturizer?
 We love the CeraVe Moisturizing Cream.

-TIP 4: Do Not Apply Product on Open Skin
+Tip 4: Do Not Apply Product on Open Skin

 If peeling has left your skin feeling raw, it’s best to hold off on the makeup because it could irritate the skin and potentially cause even more inflammation when you remove the product before bed.
 “Remember that applying makeup is the first part of the story,” says Dr. Zeichner.
 “You need to remove it in a way that doesn’t cause inflammation to the skin.”

-Editors’ Picks: Beauty Products with Retinol
+Our Favorite Beauty Products With Retinol

 La Roche-Posay Effaclar Adapalene Gel